 Private hydrants should be installed in accordance with the appropriate British standards and should be compatible with fire and rescue service equipment.

-Where private hydrants are installed they should be tested and maintained and be in good working order by the responsible person(s), and GMFRS can help you meet these requirements if you are responsible for private fire hydrants.
+Where private hydrants are installed they should be tested and maintained and be in good working order by the responsible person(s), and BFRS can help you meet these requirements if you are responsible for private fire hydrants.
 Please make enquiries using the details below.